rslovpt/Pygame-3D-Matrix-Test/README.md

-A cube in python using weak perspective projection, and it rotates as well!
+A cube in python using weak perspective projection and some not-so-simple rotational matrix